SamRener/caching-proxy/README.md

 > Simple proxy server that listen to a port, forward requests to the actual server and cache the responses.

+> This project was concepted as part of <a href="https://roadmap.sh/">roadmap.sh</a> community projects and can be accessed via: <a href="https://roadmap.sh/projects/caching-server">Caching Proxy Project</a>

 ## ☕ Using the Caching Proxy

 To use, execute the application on command line passing the port and origin server as args: